 The Hohle Fels cave (“hollow rock”) is a true must-visit in Blaubeuren.
 It’s the single most important archeological digging site in the world when it comes to artwork from the Upper Paleolithic age.
-Just one of the reason it was inscribed a UNESCO World Heritage site in 2017 (“Caves and Ice Age Art in the Swabian Jura”).
+Just one of the reasons it was inscribed a UNESCO World Heritage site in 2017 (“Caves and Ice Age Art in the Swabian Jura”).

 Now, don’t expect fancy prehistoric murals inside – It’s no large cave (about 5,000 square meters), and there aren’t any stalactites (left).
 What makes this cave special is the rather inconspicuous soil underneath.
 The natural cave has been used as a shelter for 65,000 years.
 Both, the oldest humane sculpture (the Venus of Hohle Fels) and the oldest musical instrument (the Geierknochenflöte) ever found where discovered here.

 Note: There is a small exhibition at the entrance of the cave, but the prehistoric highlights are in the URMU museum in Blaubeuren; see below

 2. URMU – The Prehistoric Museum

 If you were really short on time and could only see one place in Blaubeuren, then you’d have to visit the URMU (“Urgeschichtles Museum“).
 Here you’ll find almost all important artifacts from the nearby caves.

 Among them is the Venus vom Hohle Fels.
 The tiny figurine was carved from mammoth ivory and is said to be around 40.000 years of age (the website itself says 42.500 years, while you’ll find 35.000 years in some English speaking publications).
 The little full-bosomed venus marks the oldest (undisputed) example of a depiction of a human being.